Hello and welcome to our latest blog post dedicated to the New Synagogue situated in Berlin Germany. In this article I will discuss the

 6 PM.

-respectfully when visiting the New Synagogue.
+polite when attending New Synagogue.

 Jewish community.